 E-cigarette battery problems are a constant reminder that although the electronic cigarette is a wonderful device, it isn’t perfect.
 Whether it’s slowly or suddenly, all e-cigarette batteries eventually die, which is why I usually recommend against buying a starter kit with only one battery.
-If your e-cigarette battery isn’t working properly, your only recourse is usually to simply throw it away.
+If your e-cigarette battery isn’t working properly, your only recourse is usually to simply dispose of it.
 However, when some e-cigarette battery problems occur you may be able to revive the battery — or you may not have a battery problem at all.
 If either of these is the case, there may be some hope.

 Unsealed Battery Terminal

 Many e-cigarette kits include automatic batteries.
 When you inhale, the battery turns on.
 This is usually accomplished through the use of a flexible membrane inside the battery.
 When air passes through, the membrane causes the battery terminal to touch the atomizer or cartomizer, turning it on and generating vapor.
 Usually, the membrane has a hole so puffs on the e-cigarette don’t feel tight and restricted.
 The downside of this is that e-liquid can sometimes run through the hole and short out the battery.
 This is especially common with dripping.
 If your e-cigarette has an automatic battery that fails suddenly, try placing it on a paper towel with the terminal facing down for a day or two.
 You may find that the battery begins working again after the e-liquid drains from it.

 Even if your e-cigarette battery has a sealed terminal, it may not be completely immune to the problems caused by leaking e-liquid.
 If you don’t clean your batteries before charging them, moisture on the terminal can eventually cause your charger to corrode.
 If this has already happened, you may be able to clean the corrosion and get your batteries to charge normally again.
 It’s far better, though, to prevent it from happening in the first place.
 Before charging an e-cigarette battery, push a paper towel into the threading to clean away any e-liquid that may have dripped through the atomizer or cartomizer.